 Our volunteering vacancies are open to anyone aged 18 years and over.
 We ask all volunteers to complete an application form and to provide two referees.
 Those volunteers who have contact with vulnerable older people will need to apply for a DBS check and we will complete the paperwork for you.
-On average the application process takes 4-6 weeks to complete.
+On average the application process takes four to six weeks to complete.

 The next step

 For more information on volunteering, details of what is currently available in your area or to obtain an application form, talk to one of our Volunteer Recruitment Officers on 01743 588 570 or 01952 201 803 or email them at firstname.lastname@example.org.